christopher-j-jepson/StatelessStarterApp/README.md

         - MVC: As intended (XMLless).
         - GET: As intended.
-        - POST: As intended for CREATE and PROCESS REQUEST
+        - POST: As intended for CREATE and PROCESS REQUEST (Acts as a GET).